cirosantilli/mathematics/beauty.md

     10 = 5 + 5
     100 = 41 + 59 = 3 + 97

-Made in 1742, computationaly verified up to huge numbers, but no proof.
+Made in 1742, computationally verified up to huge numbers, but no proof.

 So immediate and simple to state, but so hard to prove!

-##guassian primes
+### Guassian primes

-A [gaussian integers](https://en.wikipedia.org/wiki/Gaussian_integer) is an integer of the form:
+A [Gaussian integers](https://en.wikipedia.org/wiki/Gaussian_integer) is an integer of the form:

 $a + b*i$